richardld/cybersecurity-tree/README.md

 ![Alt text](media/info.PNG?raw=true "Node information")

 ## Publication
-The website can be found at https://www.cybersecuritree.com.
+The website can be found at https://richardld.github.io/cybersecurity-tree/cybersecuritree/www/actual.html.
+(Alternatively, at www.cybersecuritree.com)

 #### Attributions
 This project was completed with the following libraries: